pratikwysetree/CallAgentAI/replit.md

 PostgreSQL, hosted on Neon for serverless capabilities, is the chosen database.
 Drizzle ORM provides type-safe schema definitions and is used with Drizzle Kit for migrations.
 The schema includes tables for users, contacts, campaigns, WhatsApp templates, bulk message jobs, contact engagement, and campaign metrics.

 ### AI Calling Integration
 The platform integrates Twilio for call management, OpenAI GPT models for conversational AI, and ElevenLabs for high-quality text-to-speech.
-It orchestrates the complete call flow, from initiation to completion, with conversation tracking and real-time monitoring.
+It orchestrates the complete call flow, from initiation to completion, with conversation tracking, real-time monitoring, and authenticated recording downloads.
+The system only supports actual Twilio recordings with proper API authentication - no demo or sample recordings are generated.

 ### WhatsApp Integration
 Meta Business API is integrated for WhatsApp messaging, managing bulk campaigns, template-based messaging with dynamic variables, and contact engagement tracking.
 The system supports sending messages and tracking delivery and read statuses.